 The following is a timeline of the history of our Trust, and the milestones of the Mon & Brec canals restoration that we have been involved in with our partners.
 Also included are some earlier canal restoration events, and some significant engineering events/incidents.

-Click any photo for a bigger view.
+Click any photo in the timeline for a larger view.

 Last commercial boat to Moderator Wharf in Newport